Paris, France Travel Guide

 Where to stay:

 There are lots of cute hotels in Paris and some of them offer nice amenities like breakfast, but I prefer a bit more of an “authentic” experience, so for me, Airbnb is always the way to go.
 Plus, you can find Airbnbs in Paris that are significantly cheaper than many of the hotels.
-My tip is to do your research on the parts of Paris that you’re most exciting to see, and then try to find a nice Airbnb nearby.
+My tip is to do your research on the parts of Paris that you’re most excited to see, and then try to find a nice Airbnb nearby.
 We ended up staying in a nice, little apartment about 10 minutes from the Eiffel Tower.

 How to get around: